brenobaptista/blog/src/posts/customizing-terminal-with-zsh.md

 ### 4. Dracula

-Dracula is a popular dark theme that can be used in a lot of graphical interfaces.
+<dfn>Dracula</dfn> is a popular dark theme that can be used in a lot of graphical interfaces.

 Use it in your terminal because it's the best color palette for dark mode.

 [How to integrate Dracula into your terminal](https://draculatheme.com)

 ### 5. Spaceship Prompt

-Spaceship is a minimalistic, powerful and extremely customizable Zsh prompt.
+<dfn>Spaceship</dfn> is a minimalistic, powerful and extremely customizable Zsh prompt.

 [How to install Spaceship](https://github.com/denysdovhan/spaceship-prompt)